games647/LagMonitor/README.md

-    /mbean - List all available mbeans (java environment information, JMX) /mbean <beanName> - List all available attributes of this mbean /mbean <beanName> <attribute> - Outputs the value of this attribute /system - Gives you some general information (minecraft server related) /env - Gives you some general information (OS related) /timing - Outputs your server timings ingame /monitor [start/stop/paste] - Monitors the CPU usage of methods
+    /mbean - List all available mbeans (java environment information, JMX) /mbean <beanName> - List all available attributes of this mbean /mbean <beanName> <attribute> - Outputs the value of this attribute /system - Gives you some general information (Minecraft server related) /env - Gives you some general information (OS related) /timing - Outputs your server timings ingame /monitor [start/stop/paste] - Monitors the CPU usage of methods